C2SP/CCTV/age/README.md

 If testing a Go program, you can import the `c2sp.org/CCTV/age` module and use the embedded filesystem.

+If using npm, you can install the `cctv-age` package and use the module exports.

 Otherwise, you can use `git-subtree` to include a copy of the vectors in your project.
 The license allows this without attribution.